catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 Inframundo fulfills the above requirements with three meetings per 2-week sprint: sprint planning, mid-sprint checkin, and sprint review - agendas below.

+In addition to those requirements, we also set high level goals for each sprint that we use to help us prioritize work.

 Our project board is [here](https://github.com/orgs/catalyst-cooperative/projects/9/views/6).

 #### Sprint kickoff